-Subdivision Regulations capture those to neighborhoods that do not go through the rezoning process, such as under the FR-1 zoning designation.
+Subdivision Regulations to capture those neighborhoods that do not go through the rezoning process, such as under the FR-1 zoning designation.
 It is of note that all residential subdivisions in Troy Townships are zoned FR-1, with no Planned Residential Districts.